isabella232/OfficeDocs-MicrosoftSearch-pr.pt-BR/MicrosoftSearch/azure-devops-connector.md

 <!---Insert "Before you get started" recommendations for this data source-->

-## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Etapa 1: adicionar um conector Graph no centro de Microsoft 365 de administração
+## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Etapa 1: adicionar um conector Graph no Centro de administração do Microsoft 365

 Siga as instruções [gerais de instalação](./configure-connector.md).
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup